MerlinMagic2018/Lightning-Cash/README.md

 License
 -------

-Lightning Cash Gold Core is released under the terms of the MIT license.
+LightningCash Gold Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 The name " LightningCash-Gold " is copyrighted and belongs to Antoine Brule, LTNCG's founder.